jimwhimpey/Flickr-Exercise/readme.md

 ### Problems

-* Photos not always output in order
+* Only the latest 10 pics from a set
 * No error checking of any kind
-* Only the latest 10 pics from a set
+* Photos not always output in correct order depending on AJAX data return times